AJArnolie/final-projects-win20/README.md

 library.
 The easiest fix to this problem is simply to restart the program.

-Something that is not a bug but still is something that I though I should address is the accuracy of the classification model.
+Something that is not a bug but still is something that I though I should address is the accuracy of the classification model on individual tweets.
 From tweet to tweet, it doesn't perform perfectly, (though it is more accurate than I anticipated) but it does a fairly good job of getting the overall sentiment of a bunch of tweets from a query.
 For example, searching the keywords 'happy' and 'sad' will give very clear '+' and '-' responses, though not every individual Tweet is necessarily classified correctly.
 The model cannot determine sarcasm and doesn't have any context for its classifications, so it cannot possibly be perfect.

 ------------------------------------------------------------------------------------
 Credits:
 --------